MDhewei/mFASD/README.md

 ## 1. Installation

-ProTiler is written in Python, Python2.7 is needed
+mFASD is written in Python, Python2.7 is needed

 ### STEP1: Install Anaconda (highly recomended)
 ```console